Norm Nelson was President of

 Afghan refugee camp at Akora Kattakh in western Pakistan.
 Compassion

-Ventures has helped create conflict resolution projects with the World
+Ventures, Inc. helped create conflict resolution projects with the

-Evangelical Alliance and works with the Arab World Evangelical Ministers
+Evangelical Alliance and worked with the Arab World Evangelical Ministers

 In 2004, acting on a firm